wayneeseguin/graft/docs/operators/external-data.md

 The `(( load ))` operator parses a YAML or JSON file and inserts its structure into the current document.
 Unlike `file`, which treats content as a string, `load` parses the content as structured data.

-**Note:** Spruce operators in loaded files are NOT evaluated.
+**Note:** graft operators in loaded files are NOT evaluated.
 Pre-process files separately if needed.

 ### Examples: